-- For Economics each course will have 25% Internal Evaluation and 75% External Evaluation. - Minimum 40% marks are required in Internal & External assessment separately for passing in each Course. - Student who fails in the internal assessment will not be allowed to appear for semester end (external) examination.
+- For Economics each course will have 25% Internal Evaluation and 75% External Evaluation. - Minimum 40% marks are required in Internal & External assessment separately for passing in each Course. - Student needs to clear internal assessment to be eligible to appear for semester end (external) examination.

-Course Structure of M.A.
-Economics as per the University Format
+Course Structure of Department of Economics as per University Format